 Isochronism is derived from Greek roots (iso & chronos) and means, literally, “in the same time.”.
 A pocket watch is a machine for counting swings of an oscillator.
 If the oscillation is not consistent then it is impossible to keep accurate time.
 Therefore, a watch must be isochronous in order to be accurate.

 A tiny “bearing” that supports (or caps) a wheel pivot to reduce friction, or is otherwise used to reduce friction and provide a smooth, hard bearing surface within the mechanism of the watch.
 Usually made of synthetic ruby or synthetic sapphire.
 In general, the higher the jewel count, the higher the grade of the watch.
-A 17-jewel watch is considered “fully jewelled”.
+A 15-jewel watch is considered “fully jewelled”.
 19-jewel or higher is considered a high-grade watch.
 The jewels themselves have no value as precious stones.

 A watch that is set by moving a small lever which is usually located under the bezel.
 This is a safety feature of railroad pocket watches that prevented accidental changes to the time.

 A traditional measurement of length used by Swiss watchmakers to describe the size of the movement.
 A ligne (pronounced lines) is 1/12 of an old French inch, which is about 2.256mm.
 It wasn’t used as a precise measurement as typically, manufacturers would round up or down to the nearest half ligne.
 For example, a 42mm movement would be rounded up from 18.5 to 19 lignes.

 Extensions on the sides of a wristwatch case where the bracelet or strap is attached.

 Mainspring & Mainspring Barrel

 The wound, flat metal spring which provides the motive power for the watch.
-Older mainsprings were “blue steel,” but more modern mainsprings tend to be made of alloys which are more resistant to breakage and corrosion.
+Older mainsprings were “blue steel,” but more modern mainsprings tend to be made of alloys that are more resistant to breakage and corrosion.

 A marriage watch is a term used to refer to the union (or marriage) of a modern case with an antique watch movement, usually antique pocket watch movements.
 In essence, it is a pocket watch converted into a wristwatch, combining an antique movement with other original parts and/or non-original parts.